8.6.1. Finite-size spherical and aspherical particles

 There are several atom styles that allow for definition of finite-size particles: sphere, dipole, ellipsoid, line, tri, peri, and body.

-The sphere style defines particles that are spheriods and each particle can have a unique diameter and mass (or density).
+The sphere style defines particles that are spheroids and each particle can have a unique diameter and mass (or density).
 These particles store an angular velocity (omega) and can be acted upon by torque.
 The “set” command can be used to modify the diameter and mass of individual particles, after then are created.

 The dipole style does not actually define finite-size particles, but is often used in conjunction with spherical particles, via a command like